Our Verdict

 Battery Life

-To measure the Beats Studio Buds + battery life, we set the volume to a set decibel level with ANC off and let them play continuously until they died.
-This is the one metric where these earbuds really shined, demonstrating some of the longest playback times we recorded among all of the earbuds we tested.
+We set the volume on the Beats Studio Buds + to a set decibel level with ANC off and let them play until they died.
+This is where these earbuds really shone, with some of the longest playback times we recorded during testing.

-The manufacturer claims that the Studio Buds + can play around 8 hours at a time, but we measured 9 hours and 40 minutes.
-During all of our earbud testing, we didn't often see such impressive performance that exceeded manufacturer claims by that much.
-You can get another two charges or nearly 20 more hours of playback from the charging case, and a 5-minute quick charge nets you another hour.
-Despite the stellar battery performance, it's worth noting that there is no wireless charging ability for the charging case.
+The manufacturer claims that the Studio Buds + play around 8 hours, but we measured 9 hours and 40 minutes.
+It is rare to see performance exceed the manufacturer's claims by such a significant margin.
+The charging case offers two charges and a 5-minute quick charge nets another hour.
+There is no wireless charging ability for the case.

 Call Quality

-During the subway stress test, we were still able to make out voices clearly, with lower voices sounding louder than higher-pitched voices.
-Below, you can listen to how these earbuds sound in office and transit settings.
+During the subway stress test, we could make out voices clearly, with lower voices sounding louder than higher-pitched voices.
+You can hear to how these earbuds sound in office and transit settings.

 The Beats Studio Buds + had excellent, clear mic quality with light background chatter, outperforming some of the most premium earbuds in our lineup.
 With background office noise, voices remained quite clear despite also being able to hear some of that background.

-For good measure, we recorded how these sound in a hushed room.
-As expected, the call was very clear.
+We recorded how the calls sound in a hushed room, and the call was very clear.

-All told, these earbuds excelled at call quality compared to the rest of the lineup and performed as well or better than many of their more premium competitors.
+These earbuds excelled at call quality compared to competitors and performed as well or better than many of their more premium competitors.

 Should You Buy the Beats Studio Buds +?